 How to make potato pancakes

-First, I start by peeling two of the potatoes.
-I wasn’t sure how many potatoes I needed, but two were enough because they are large.
+Wash and peel two potatoes.
+(I wasn’t sure how many potatoes I needed, but two were enough because they are large.)

-Next, I scrape the potatoes into a mixing bowl, add 1/2 cup flour, 1/2 teaspoon salt, an egg and mix them all together.
+Transfer the potatoes to a mixing bowl, add flour, salt and an egg and mix together with a rubber spatula.

 Red versus green

-You’ve probably grated potatoes before.
-If so, you will have noticed that the potato oxidizes, which means it turns a little reddish in color.
+You’ve probably grated or processed potatoes before, so you will have noticed that the potato oxidizes, which means it turns a little reddish in color.